 CSLB #1073586

-The urban heat island effect—the result of dense building coverage, limited green space, and high vehicle traffic—means the neighborhood often experiences temperatures higher than nearby less-dense areas.
-HVAC systems here need to be sized for these specific urban conditions.
-Air quality is also a consistent concern given proximity to major traffic corridors, which is why I recommend MERV 13 filtration as a standard for my installations.
+Koreatown's urban heat island effect — the result of dense building coverage, limited green space, and high vehicle traffic — means the neighborhood experiences temperatures 3 to 5 degrees higher than nearby less-dense neighborhoods.
+HVAC systems in Koreatown buildings need to be sized for urban heat island conditions, not rural or suburban design temperatures.

 Common Mistakes to Avoid